-In 1997, the Center for Health Communication of the Harvard School of Public Health launched a national media campaign to promote the growth of the mentoring movement with the goal of linking large numbers of young people with adult mentors.
+In 1997, the Center for Health Communication of the Harvard T.H.
+Chan School of Public Health launched a national media campaign to promote the growth of the mentoring movement with the goal of linking large numbers of young people with adult mentors.
 All the major broadcast television networks are participating, along with 45 national and regional cable networks and leading Hollywood studios.
 The campaign has included an East Room event in the White House and the involvement of General Colin Powell and Quincy Jones as spokespersons.
 The Harvard Mentoring Project is supported by grants from The Robert Wood Johnson Foundation and The MCJ Foundation.

 Harvard undertook this initiative because studies have shown that mentoring is a highly effective strategy for preventing several key problems that young people face, including school violence, drug abuse, and school drop out.
 Mentoring provides information, opportunities, nurturance, and support.
 By successfully navigating a relationship with a mentor, a young person develops a shared sense of caring, respect, trust, and, consequently, the belief that “I can.”
 This positive attitude, or self-efficacy, makes a fundamental difference when it is applied to specific goals (such as school or career) or to the young person’s emotional development.